prismicio/slice-machine/packages/core2/src/rpc/README.md

 - 🖼️ &nbsp;Handles binary data in both directions (think: file uploads and downloads).
 - 🎛️ &nbsp;Compatible with any Express-like server.

+`@slicemachine/rpc` is a general-purpose RPC library and does not contain any Slice Machine-specific code.

 ## Install

 ```bash